mitre/heimdall-legacy/README.md

 Clone, edit, then please submit a PR with an issue number associated.

+# Contributing, Issues and Support

+## Contributing

+Please feel free to look through our issues, make a fork and submit *PRs* and improvements.
+We love hearing from our end-users and the communitity and will be happy to enguage with you on suggestions, updates, fixes or new capabilies.

+## Issues and Support

+Please feel free to contact us by **opening an issue** on the issue board, or, at [inspec@mitre.org](mailto:inspec@mitre.org) should you have any suggestions, quesions or issues.
+If you have more general questions about the use of our software or other concerns, please contact us at [opensource@mitre.org](mailto:opensource@mitre.org).

 ## Licensing and Authors

 ### Authors
 * Robert Thew
 * Aaron Lippold
 * Matthew Dromazos
 * Luke Malinowski

+### NOTICE

+© 2018 The MITRE Corporation.

+Approved for Public Release; Distribution Unlimited.
+Case Number 18-3678.

-### License
+### NOTICE

-	* This project is dual-licensed under the terms of the Apache license 2.0 (apache-2.0)
-	* This project is dual-licensed under the terms of the Creative Commons Attribution Share Alike 4.0 (cc-by-sa-4.0)
+This software was produced for the U. S. Government under Contract Number HHSM-500-2012-00008I, and is subject to Federal Acquisition Regulation Clause 52.227-14, Rights in Data-General.

+No other use other than that granted to the U. S. Government, or to those acting on behalf of the U. S. Government under that Clause is authorized without the express written permission of The MITRE Corporation.

+For further information, please contact The MITRE Corporation, Contracts Management Office, 7515 Colshire Drive, McLean, VA  22102-7539, (703) 983-6000.